itzthem3ji/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-# The ALX Projects: Pointers, Arrays and Strings Part I.
+# The ALX Low-Level Programming Projects In C: Pointers, Arrays and Strings Part I.

 #### Areas Covered
 * What are pointers and how to use them